Instituto Antártico Argentino: Formation

 On 17 April 1951, Hernán Pujato founds the Instituto Antartico Argentino, by Decree Nº 7338.
 In 1953 the San Martín Base started operations, and Jubany base opened two years later.

 In 1958 the United States handed over the Ellsworth Station located in the Weddell Sea.

 In 1965 the Argentine military conducted a land military manoeuvre known as Operación 90 in order to reach the South Pole.

 In the winter of 1968 at the request by the British embassy in Buenos Aires, an Argentine Navy Douglas DC-4 successfully delivered medical supplies to the British base EFE where one of its members, James K. Portwirie, was through a medical emergency.
 However, after a few days, Portwirie's situation worsened, making a rescue necessary.
 An Argentine Air Force aircraft attempted to reach the base but crashed without casualties.
 On August 9, in the middle of the Antarctic winter, the Argentine Navy icebreaker ARA General San Martín was sent to rescue Portwirie.
 The operation was successful, gaining the thanks of the British Antarctic Survey: ‘‘an internal campaign like this was never attempted before in Antarctic History‘‘.

 Marambio Base was founded in 1969, currently the most important Argentine base on the Antarctica.
 In 1975 the Esperanza Base was built, and in 1979 the General Belgrano II.

 In 1978, the first Antarctic baby, Emilio Palma, was born in the Fortín Sargento Cabral at the Esperanza Base.

-IAA in the 21st Century
+Twenty-first century

-In 2002, the Argentine Navy mounted an internal operation sending Icebreaker ARA Almirante Irizar to rescue the trapped supply vessel Magdalena Oldendorff.
+In 2002, the Argentine Navy mounted an internal operation sending the icebreaker ARA Almirante Irizar to rescue the trapped supply vessel Magdalena Oldendorff.
 Even though Irízar failed to break the Oldendorff free, she managed to move it to a safe position and re-supply the ship with food, medicines and medical personnel until the ice melted and the ship could return to open sea.